Hovercraft-Studio/oversite/server/README.md

     - /wipe/*
     - /info (server info w/uptime, list of connections, etc)
     - what else?
+  - How AppStore works
+    - Note the format of the messages
+    - Sender ID
 - Debug components for AppStore - health-check components
   - Heartbeat option
   - True/false or (0/1) option